 - Visit your College Counseling Unit if you need approval to take more than 5 P/NP units or are planning to exceed 19 units for the quarter.

-- Submit the completed Psych 192 Learning Contract with instructor's signature to the Psych Advising Office (2812 Life Sciences Building) by Friday of Week 1.
+- Submit the completed Psych 192 Learning Contract with instructor’s signature via email to firstname.lastname@example.org by Friday of Week 1.

 - You must check your MyUCLA Study List on Thursday of Week 2 to make sure you are officially enrolled.

-The last day to submit your Learning Contract to the Undergraduate Advising Office is Friday of Week 1.
+The last day to submit your Learning Contract is Friday of Week 1.

 Check your MyUCLA study list Thursday of Week 2 to make sure you are properly enrolled.